yihe-61wu/yihe-61wu.github.io/source/_posts/mathjax.md

 # Why

 Although my research is mostly about or inspired from brains, I identify myself largely as a mathematician.
-LaTeX is a must-have, especially when I'm writing (blogging) something technical
+LaTeX is a must-have, especially when I'm writing (blogging) something technical.

 For example, below is something from my undergraduate (handwritten) notebook that becomes quite puzzling to me now: